-At the recent App Promotion Summit London which took place virtually due to Covid 19, AppTweak’s Chief Product Officer Marie-Laure Cruyt presented on examples and case studies to demystify ASO on Google Play.
-To see the full talk use this link or continue to read below for 6 tips to build a successful ASO strategy on Google Play.
+At the recent App Promotion Summit, London, which took place virtually due to Covid-19, AppTweak’s Chief Product Officer Marie-Laure Cruyt presented practical examples and case studies to demystify ASO on Google Play.
+To see the full talk, use this link or continue to read below to unearth the 5 tips to build a successful ASO strategy on Google Play.

-To assess if this had an impact on the visibility of Priceline for these keywords we built a keyword list in AppTweak consisting of 30 keywords with “car rental” or “rental cars” and used the Keyword Monitoring tool for a visual of Priceline’s visibility.
+To assess if this had an impact on the visibility of Priceline for these keywords, we built a keyword list on AppTweak consisting of 30 keywords with “car rental” or “rental cars,” and used the Keyword Monitoring tool for a visual of Priceline’s visibility.

-We can see there was a large jump in visibility for Priceline immediately following this update suggesting that Priceline improved in rankings for many keywords in this list or the keywords with the highest volumes.
-When looking at the specific keyword movements we can see that the only keywords to lose visibility were those that were reduced in the long description.
+We can see there was a large jump in visibility for Priceline immediately following this update, suggesting that Priceline improved in rankings for many keywords in this list or the keywords with the highest volume.
+When looking at the specific keyword movements, we can see that the only keywords to lose visibility were those that were reduced in the long description.

 This demonstrates that keyword density does have an impact on an app’s keyword rankings.
-It is important to remember that it is impossible to have a high density for many keywords so it must be done strategically.
-Make sure to focus on the highest priority but understand it can take a few tries to get it right.
-If Google doesn’t pick your app to rank high on a keyword try making an update focusing on a slightly less competitive option, measure the results, and keep trying until you find high performing keywords.
+It is important to remember that it is impossible to have a high density for many keywords, so it must be done strategically.
+Make sure to focus on the highest priority, but understand it can take a few tries to get it right.
+If Google doesn’t pick your app to rank high on a keyword, try making an update that focuses on a slightly less competitive option, measure the results, and keep trying until you find high-performing keywords.

 2. Optimize Screenshots to Show Value

-Keywords are not the only way to share the right messaging in the Play Store.
+Keywords are not the only way to share the right messaging on Google Play.
 Creatives must also align and reinforce the message of your app’s purpose.

 When WedMeGood, an Indian wedding planning app, lost its number 1 app for “wedding planner” and “wedding planning” to an American app MyWed, they asked us how they could regain the number 1 position.
 As we just mentioned, a good place to start is looking at the keyword density for both apps.

-As we can see below, both apps use a similar design but there are still major differences in what each app is showcasing.
+As we can see in the following example, both apps use a similar design, but there are still major differences in what each app is showcasing.
 MyWed is highlighting four key features in its screenshots, a wedding day countdown, task tracker, budget monitor, and guest list manager.
-These are 4 valuable features when searching for a wedding planner app.
-Messaging on the screenshots for WedMeGood on the other hand is more general.
+These are four valuable features when searching for a wedding planner app.
+Messaging on the screenshots for WedMeGood, on the other hand, is more general.

-Highlighting in this manner can make a difference in terms of conversion and this goes for any app.
-It is important to identify what features potential users are most interested in, have clear messaging, and even test the order they appear.
+Highlighting in this manner can make a difference in terms of conversion, and this goes for any app.
+It is important to identify the features that potential users are most interested in, have clear messaging, and even test the order in which they appear.

-It’s commonly believed that video catches the user’s attention and because of that conversion increases, even more so now that both Apple and Google autoplay the videos.
-However, this is not always the case, videos can be distracting to users or video may not clearly project the right messaging.
-It’s important as with all things ASO that you test if video is actually improving conversion for your app.
-After conducting a small search, we found a few apps that A/B tested video versus no video and decided on no video.
+It’s commonly believed that video catches the user’s attention and increases conversion, even more so now that both Apple and Google autoplay the videos.
+However, this is not always the case.
+Videos can be distracting to users, or the video may not clearly project the right messaging.
+It’s important, as with all things in ASO, that you test if your video is actually improving conversion for your app.
+After conducting a small search, we found a few apps that A/B tested video versus those who had no video and decided on going with no video.
 We can assume that the video did not win the A/B test because conversion with it was lower or did not improve.

 Here we see that Expedia ran a short A/B test in January testing video versus no video and ended up going with no video.